prestonharberts/bib/Bible/deut32.md

 > Their wine is snakes’ poison,
 > The deadly venom of cobras.
 ###### ¶ 34
->  “ Is this not stored up with me?” says the LORD,
+> “Is this not stored up with me?” says the LORD,
->  “ Is it not sealed up in my storehouses?
+> “Is it not sealed up in my storehouses?
 ###### 35
->  “ I will get revenge and pay them back
+> “I will get revenge and pay them back
->  “ At the time their foot slips;
+> “At the time their foot slips;
->  “ For the day of their disaster is near,
+> “For the day of their disaster is near,
->  “ And the impending judgment is rushing upon them!”
+> “And the impending judgment is rushing upon them!”
 ###### 36
 > The LORD will judge his people,
 > And will change his plans concerning his servants;